 - The system fan turns on and off repeatedly in a short period

-The best solution for the above issues is to contact a Nest Pro in your area.
-They can diagnose and help fix any problems with your system and thermostat installation.
-If needed, they can also connect a common (C) wire or a C wire accessory, such as a Fast-Stat Common Maker, to your Nest thermostat.
+- If you’re not sure what’s wrong or don’t feel comfortable fixing your system, the best solution for power issues is to contact a Nest Pro in your area.
+They can diagnose and help fix any possible problems with your system and thermostat installation.
+If needed, they can also connect a C wire or a C wire accessory, such as a Nest Power Connector to your Nest thermostat.

 - If you’re comfortable troubleshooting your system and take necessary precautions, you might be able to fix C wire issues yourself.
 Always make sure to turn the power to your HVAC system off at the breaker before attempting any fixes or installations.

 - If you connected a wire to your thermostat’s C terminal and it caused your system to malfunction, you’ll need to check a few things:

 - Make sure the wire is fully inserted into the thermostat connector.